 When they arrived at the office to taste, the anticipation (perhaps as intense as Christian's feelings toward Anastasia?) nearly killed us.
-The question on everyone's mind: Would the wines taste sexy or shameful?
+The question on everyone's mind: would the wines taste sexy or shameful?

-2012 Fifty Shades of Grey White Silk California White Wine: Sexy
+2013 Fifty Shades of Grey White Silk California White Wine: Sexy

 In short, we deem White Silk sexy; it's a balanced, easy-drinking white wine with which we would happily refill our glasses.
 A blend of Gewürztraminer and Sauvignon Blanc, White Silk has an intense floral scent, sweet but acidic flavor, and delicate body.
 Despite being aged in stainless steel, the wine takes on a chest-burning characteristic and butterscotch-like flavor often found in oak-aged white wines.
 Ladies, go ahead and indulge in this bottle while reading the next romance novel on your list.
 Husbands, boyfriends, men in general: take note that the ladies will enjoy this fine bottle on a special occasion.

-2010 Fifty Shades of Grey Red Satin California Red Wine: Semi-Sexy, Semi-Shameful
+2012 Fifty Shades of Grey Red Satin California Red Wine: Semi-Sexy, Semi-Shameful

 We have mixed feelings about Red Satin.
 A blend of Petit Sirah and Syrah, the medium-bodied red has intensely strong flavors of smoke, bacon, oak, and eucalyptus.
-It's hot on the nostrils, blazes on the palate, and burns going down.
+It is hot on the nostrils, blazes on the palate, and burns going down.
 Yes, there's a bit of black cherry and caramel to temper out those harsh, manly flavors, but not enough to make you want to drink a whole glass (or bottle) without food.
 With a nice candlelit dinner and some sort of red meat, this wine has the potential to be sexy.
 But on its own, leather isn't exactly a sought-out flavor in a wine to inspire getting your sexy on.
-Well, unless, you're into that sort of thing, like Christian . . .
+Well, unless you're into that sort of thing, like Christian . . .